platform-experience/K18-LAB0261/README.md

 # Lab 3: Banner Widget
 ## Goal
-In this lab we will create a customizable banner widget
+In this lab we will learn how to create widgets that are customizable.

 ## Banner Widget
 1. For convenience, we have included the **Idea Banner** widget on your instance, but it's empty.
 Find this widget in Studio, and open it.